“SYSTEMS THINKING” THROUGH ROBOTICS.

 The Student Rover Challenge uses open source software and hardware so lessons learned can be directly applied to new inventions.
-Even students not drawn to traditional robotics will find motivation and perspective-changing lessons through this course, camp or club.
+Even students not drawn to traditional robotics will find motivation and perspective-changing lessons through this class, camp or club.

 Click to Download the ROVER Flyer.